-They spent weekend afternoons driving around neighborhoods scouting for "kid debris" and knocking on doors to ask residents whether children played outside.
+They would drive around neighborhoods on weekend afternoons looking for "kid debris" and knocking on doors to ask residents whether children played outside.

 "And the real-estate industry was no help at all."